tytydraco/yessleep/out/I_swear_I_didnt_see_him.md

 Saturday morning light hits my eyes like a punch to the face.
 My eyes are open, but I'm still sleeping.
 Still mentally dead.
 My body aches and my skin feels sticky.
 For a second, I convince myself that last night was just a liquor-fueled nightmare.
 I shift over to the left side of the bed and it's cold.
 Was it?

 I sit up and listen to my surroundings but don't hear anything.
-I almost puke as I smell the sweat-alcohol concoction emanating from my skin.
+I almost vomit as I smell the sweat-alcohol concoction emanating from my skin.
 I want to shower, but I don't have time.
 What happens today will impact me for the rest of my life.
 For worse or even worse.
 I run downstairs and head in the direction of a strong smell.

 “Good morning, sleepy head,” my mom announces as I enter the kitchen.
 “Evan cooked us breakfast!
 Quick, grab some before it’s gone!”